Get the Flash Player to see this player.

 Born, raised and educated in the city of rock 'n' roll, Cleveland, Ohio, Joe started his musical sojourn under his father's tutelage at age four.
 By thirteen he was a regular on Cleveland television and radio as a guitar soloist, and in demand as a studio musician, regularly appearing on commercials and laying down guitar tracks for major recording labels.

-Between regional tours and regular appearances with dozens of the most popular acts of the period, he pursued and completed his academic degrees before moving to Boise State University, where he has been Director of Guitar Studies and Coordinator of Music History for over 32 years.
+Between regional tours and regular appearances with dozens of the most popular acts of the period, he pursued and completed all 3 of his academic degrees.
+He became Director of Guitar Studies and Coordinator of Music History at Boise State University where he recently took early retirement after 36 years.

 Over the years, he has also found time to contribute articles for medieval, musicological and baseball periodicals, while continuing his performance careers, which has seen him perform on some 50 different instruments, live on stage throughout his life.
 His recorded legacy includes and award-winning solo medieval CD, two solo folk CD's, and he will soon add a rock album.